Founding Director, Race, Politics, and Poilcy Center

 Arlington, VA 22201

-Michael K. Fauntroy, Ph.D., is Associate Professor of Policy and Government and the founding director of the Race, Politics, and Policy Center at George Mason University (GMU).
-He began his second stint at GMU in 2021 after eight years on the political science department faculty at Howard University, where he also served as acting director of the Ronald W. Walters Leadership and Public Policy Center.
-He previously served on the GMU faculty from 2002-2013.
+Michael K. Fauntroy is an associate professor of policy and government and the founding director of the Race, Politics, and Policy Center at George Mason University.
+He began his second stint at Mason in 2021 after eight years on the political science department faculty at Howard University, where he also served as acting director of the Ronald W. Walters Leadership and Public Policy Center.
+He previously served on the Mason faculty from 2002-13.

 Fauntroy is the author of two books.
 Republicans and the Black Vote, which analyzed the relationship between African American voters and the Republican Party.
 The book was a 2007 Foreword Magazine book of the year finalist in political science.
 He also authored Home Rule or House Rule?
 Congress and the Erosion of Local Governance in the District of Columbia.
 A third book, More Than Just Partisanship: Conservatism and Black Voter Suppression, is under contract with New York University Press.
 He has also published chapters in edited volumes and academic journals at the intersection of race and politics.